International Business Company (Company limited by shares)

 Legal framework – International Business Companies Act (As amended).

-Company form – International Business Company (Company limited by shares)
+Company form – International Business Company (Company limited by shares).

-Liability - The liability of the shareholders is limited up to the amount of the shares they hold.
+Liability - The liability of the shareholders is limited up to the unpaid amount of the shares they hold.

 Shareholders – International Business Companies may be formed by one or more shareholders, who can be either natural or legal persons, residents or non-residents, without limitations.
 Details of shareholders are not publicly disclosed.
 Nominee shareholders are allowed.